Ultra Memory-Efficient On-FPGA Training of Transformers via Tensor-Compressed Optimization

-Meanwhile, transformer models~\cite{vaswani2017attention} have achieved state-of-the-art performance in numerous application domains, including (but not limited to) natural language processing \cite{vaswani2017attention, kenton2019bert}, computer vision \cite{dosovitskiy2020image, kirillov2023segment} and scientific simulation~\cite{zhaopinnsformer}.
-However, the substantial memory and computational burdens of transformers have posed new challenges for their training and deployment on resource-constrained devices.
-For instance, the model parameters of a medium-size transformer can easily exceed the memory capacity of an edge device (e.g. FPGA), making it nontrivial to perform inference and infeasible to perform training on an edge device.
-Recent works have investigated quantization \cite{tian2023bebert,ji2024beta,wang2018training}, low-rank compression \cite{yang2023quantization, yang2024loretta}, pruning \cite{fang2022algorithm,fang2023efficient} and knowledge distillation \cite{wang2020minilm} to reduce the cost of fine-tuning on GPU or inference on edge devices for transformer models.
-However, training transformers (especially from scratch) on resource-constrained devices remain a great challenge, due to two main factors: \begin{itemize}[leftmargin=*] \item Firstly, it is hard to meet the memory requirement of transformer training.
+Recent works have investigated quantization \cite{tian2023bebert,ji2024beta,wang2018training}, low-rank compression \cite{yang2023quantization, yang2024loretta, yang2024adazeta}, pruning \cite{fang2022algorithm,fang2023efficient} and knowledge distillation \cite{wang2020minilm, yangwanda++} to reduce the cost of fine-tuning on GPU or inference on edge devices for transformer models.
+However, full-model transformer training on resource-constrained devices remains a great challenge, due to two main factors: \begin{itemize}[leftmargin=*] \item Firstly, it is hard to meet the memory requirement of transformer training.
 A transformer model can easily consume $>5\times$ more on-chip memory than the capacity of an FPGA.
 It is difficult to fill this memory gap even if sparse~\cite{rhu2018compressing} or low-precision training~\cite{hubara2017quantized,gupta2015deep,sun2020ultra,wang2018training} methods are utilized.
 For example, ideal memory reduction (which is hard to achieve in practice) is limited to $8\times$ even if ultra-low-precision 4-bit training~\cite{sun2020ultra} is used. \item Secondly, on-device training involves more computing tasks than on-device inference, such as backward propagation, gradient generation, and parameter update.
 This increases both the memory and computing burden on the edge devices.
 Furthermore, data dependency between forward and back propagations further complicates data communication, task scheduling, and memory management. \end{itemize}